 Germ Cell Tumor - Childhood: Symptoms and Signs

-ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
+ON THIS PAGE: You will find out more about the changes and medical problems that can be a sign of a germ cell tumor.
 Use the menu to see other pages.

-A child with an extracranial, extragonadal germ cell tumor may experience the following symptoms and signs.
-A symptom is something that only the person experiencing it can identify and describe, such as fatigue, nausea, or pain.
-A sign is something that other people can identify and measure, such as a fever, rash, or an elevated pulse.
-Together, signs and symptoms can help describe a medical problem.
-Sometimes, children with a germ cell tumor do not have any of the signs and symptoms described below.
+A child with an extracranial, extragonadal germ cell tumor may experience one or more of the following symptoms and signs.
+Symptoms are changes that you can feel in your body.
+Signs are changes in something measured, like taking your blood pressure or doing a lab test.
+Together, symptoms and signs can help describe a medical problem.
+Sometimes, children with a germ cell tumor do not have any of the symptoms and signs described below.
 Or, the cause of a symptom or sign may be a medical condition that is not a tumor.

 • Pain in the affected area